This chapter describes the process of setting up the Self Service Portal. It contains the following sections:

 Note:If you have chosen to configure the Management Agent, you must ensure the following:

 Write permissions to the directory specified in the Installation Base Directory field must be available.

 Write permissions to the

-/home/oracle/agent directory specified during assembly or template deployment.
+/home/oracle/agent directory specified during assembly or template deployment must be available.

 Allow Partial Deployment: Select this option to enable partial deployment.
 By default, when a deployment fails, the assembly instance, tier instance, and the Guest VMs that have been created are automatically deleted.
 But if partial deployment is enabled, this clean up activity is disabled.

 Software Library Top Folder: Select the top level folder in the Software Library in which user specific folders need to be created.
 This folder is used by the SSA users to save their environment and store their assemblies and templates.

 Click Roles in the left panel to define the mappings between roles and other entities like zones, quota, and network profiles.
 The SSA administrator can control the quota that the SSA user can request which ensures that there is no over provisioning of cloud resources.